frknkrc44/easy_utils/README.md

 #### MaterialApp

-Add EasyNav.navigatorKey and EasyNav.materialAppKey to your MaterialApp instance.
+Add EasyNav.navigatorKey and EasyNav.appKey to your MaterialApp instance.

 ```dart
   ...